Music therapy for non-fluent aphasia: Benefits

 The effectiveness of traditional speech therapy tends to be limited by patients’ poor attention and poor motivation, while music therapy can have better therapeutical effects by boosting patients’ willingness to participate in therapy process.
 Music therapy can also improve non-fluent aphasic patients’ breathing and vocal ability, articulation and prosody of speech, and verbal and non-verbal communicative behaviours.

-In addition, Music therapy gives confidence to non-fluent aphasic patients and reduces their frustrated feelings.
+In addition, music therapy gives confidence to non-fluent aphasic patients and reduces their frustrated feelings.
 At first, non-fluent aphasic patients may find it difficult to accept the fact that they cannot speak as they previously did anymore and suffer from depression.
 Nevertheless, once the patients discover that they are still able to sing some sentences after receiving music therapy, they will be more confident and less frustrated.
 Moreover, as words in singing are pronounced more slowly than in speaking, patients can be more fluent when singing words because they have more time to distinguish the phonemes composed of those words.

 Mechanisms

-Although people who suffer from non-fluent aphasia lose their speech ability, their singing ability is usually preserved.
+Although people who suffer from non-fluent aphasia lose their speech ability, their ability to sing is often preserved.
 Their preserved ability to sing might result from their preserved brain circuit for singing lyrics, which suggests that singing and speaking involve different neural pathway in human brain.
 As non-fluent aphasia is usually caused by lesions in patients’ left hemisphere, the undamaged right hemisphere is regarded by researchers as the reason why patients preserve their ability to sing (Jeffries et al., 2003).
 Patients who undergo brain imaging scan also show an increased right hemispheric activity when they are singing than speaking.
 Therefore, the substitution of the right hemisphere for the damaged left hemisphere is one of the possible mechanisms of music therapy for non-fluent aphasia.